mathDR/bayesian_holidays/README.md

 * Christmas Day

 ## Conclusion
 Having a principled holiday effect function embedded within your time series model is crucial to be able to extract knowledge about how holidays affect your observed data.

 Being able to decompose individual effects is a powerful tool to determine if your strategies or decisions are doing what you expect.
 Furthermore, having a flexible model let's you determine if you are even using the right holiday calendar!

-Happy Holidays from all of us at Stitch Fix!!

 ## Attributions
 Part of this work was done with Alex Braylan while the author was at Revionics (now Atios), and presented at StanCon Helsinki in August 2018.
+This README is a concatenation of a [blogpost](https://multithreaded.stitchfix.com/blog/2020/12/16/tis-the-season-to-be-bayesian/) written by Daniel Marthaler.

 ## References